rsmith-nl/python-examples/README.rst

 Most of the programs have information about themselves in the docstring at the beginning of the file, just after the header.

+These programs are meant for me to remember and for others to learn from.
+Given that there are a number of different programs in this repository, releases or packages for this repo should not be expected.
+Just clone the repo or download the zipfile from the ``main`` branch.

 Requirements
 ============